 It's illegal in Arizona to drive a motorcycle without insurance, but that doesn't mean you should purchase the minimum coverage required by state law.
-Taking the time to find the right provider for your individual needs will ensure that you get the most value out of your motorcycle insurance.
+We researched dozens of insurance companies in Arizona, and found the cheapest annual rate for motorcycle insurance to be $653.

-After obtaining hundreds of quotes from across Arizona, we determined that the best motorcycle insurance for most people in Arizona is Progressive.
+After obtaining hundreds of quotes from across Arizona, we determined the best motorcycle insurance companies for different groups of buyers.

 Best motorcycle insurance for most people: Progressive

 - Standard policy includes replacement cost coverage and custom parts protection

 - Average cost is about 15% cheaper than Arizona's average